 When it comes to sound design, even modern MPCs such as the MPC X and MPC Live generally tend to be associated with techniques such as layering and chopping, but we often overlook one of the most powerful sound design tools available inside the MPC; synthesis.
 Synthesis allows you to generate your own sounds completely from scratch, be it basses, leads, pads, noises and even drums.
 It’s an incredibly useful tool to have in your sound design arsenal and it’s also pretty simple to get to grips with.

-In this tutorial we’re going to cover the basics of synthesis by building a fat, modulated bass patch in an MPC Live, MPC X or MPC Touch.
+In this tutorial we’re going to cover the basics of synthesis by building a fat, modulated bass patch in an MPC Live, MPC X, MPC One or MPC Touch.
 The techniques covered in this tutorial can also be easily transferred to most other MPC models.

 Please note that I’m going to assume you are already familiar with the basic usage of the MPC, but if you need help with the absolute basics or want to learn more advanced MPC workflows and production techniques, check out The MPC Bible.